pranavkumar-gla/Learning_SpringBoot/README.md

-1. Learning - Spring Boot (Application Development)
+1. Learning - Spring Boot (my.learning.Application Development)

 There is no support to create Spring Boot projects using integrated Spring Initializer through the IDE in community version Following are the two option